 Marination is simply the process of soaking food (particularly cuts of meat or roasts) into a seasoned liquid (which is often somewhat acidic) for a few minutes or up to a few hours, before actually cooking it.

 This additional step gives your food a deeper, more robust flavor, and with certain meats in particular, the acid content also helps tenderize the cuts to a degree and helps make them more tender and easier to cook.

 Thus… easier to chew.

 A while ago, my father and I were talking about grilling steaks.
-I was telling him my budget just can’t fit in the pricey, tender cuts.
+I was telling him my budget just can’t fit in those pricey, tender cuts of steak.